fru-io/handbook/development/publishing_repositories.md

 - The project should have no work-in-progress feature branches, and the immediate commit history should provide appropriate, meaningful commit messages.
 - Ideally, the project provides at least one tagged release.
 - Ideally, the project provides some level of test coverage.

+### Retiring a public repository

+Occasionally, a repository opened to the public may no longer meet the aforementioned guidelines.
+In these situations, the preference will be to keep the repository open while providing additional information on the main project page indicating any change in support, maintenance, etc. If a repository needs to be pulled back private or archived, the team will use its best judgment in how to do so without disrupting users that may be using and/or dependent upon it.